 Did you know that most people over the age of 65 have cataracts?
-North Bay Eye Associates has two highly trained cataract surgeons, Dr. William Bartlett & Dr. Jason Bacharach.
+North Bay Eye Associates has four highly trained cataract surgeons, Dr. William Bartlett, Dr. Jason Bacharach, Dr. Michael Saidel, and Dr. Emil Shieh.
 We offer the latest IOLs (intraocular lenses)!

 What is a cataract?

-A cataract is a clouding of the normally clear lens of the eye.
+A cataract is a clouding of the usually clear lens of the eye.
 It can be compared to a window that is frosted or yellowed.

 The amount and pattern of cloudiness within the lens can vary.
 If the cloudiness is not near the center of the lens, you may not be aware that a cataract is present.